ceybers/media-macro-pad/README.md

 ## 🛒 Bill of Materials (BOM)

+> ⚠️ BoM is out of date and needs to be updated for latest revision.

 | Item | Size | Qty |
 | ---- | ---- | --- |
 | [DFrobot FireBeetle ESP32-E](https://www.dfrobot.com/product-2231.html) | N/A | 1 |